ricardobg/DigitalPedalBoard/README.md

       i+=1
 ```

 The second function `effect_information` defines some information about the effect.
 It defines the effect name, its parameters and if it uses (True) or not (False) the expression pedal.
-When you use the expression pedal you'll need to declare in the `signal_processing_function` a variable that will contain that data, and it must be the first variable after the input.
+When you use the expression pedal you'll need to declare a new parameter in the `signal_processing_function` function, this parameter will contain the expression pedal data and it must be the first parameter after the input.
 Be aware that the pedal variable is a `ControlStream` (take a look at the AudioLazy documentation) and its value is a float that ranges from 0 to 1.

 After creating your <del>Hello World</del> cool effects, you'll need to add them to your filter's list, in the filters.py file, try to find something like this: